kurtosis-tech/kurtosis/docs/docs/get-started/get-started.md

 - Get started with a [quickstart](quickstart.md) to launch an environment.
 - Dive deeper with [basic Kurtosis concepts](basic-concepts.md).
-- Write your own environment definition with a guide on [writing a package](quickstart-author.md).
+- Write your own environment definition with a guide on [writing a package](write-your-first-package.md).

+To quickly see what Kurtosis feels like, check out the example snippets below:

 ### Local Docker deploy from Github locator